Match of the Century (tennis): Suzanne Lenglen

 Suzanne Lenglen was a 26-year-old French tennis player who was widely acknowledged as the best women's player in the world at the time.
 She had been ranked No. 1 in the world by A. Wallis Myers in 1925, a position she had held for five consecutive years since the rankings began in 1921.
 She entered the Carlton Club event on a 163-match win streak, having not lost a singles match in over four years.
 Lenglen was a six-time Wimbledon champion, then second-most at the time behind Dorothea Lambert Chambers.
 She had lost just one match in singles and three sets in total since the end of World War I, a period of seven years.
 Lenglen was rarely challenged in singles, as further evidenced by the lopsided scores with which she won the overwhelming majority of her matches.

-The press presented Lenglen with a mythical persona, calling her La Divine (the Goddess) and writing about her as if she was infallible at tennis.
+The press presented Lenglen with a mythical persona, calling her La Divine (the Goddess) and writing about her as if she were infallible at tennis.
 The way she was described and regularly highlighted in the press made her immensely popular among tennis fans and drew people to watch her matches who were not otherwise interested in tennis.
-Her biggest matches often sold out and potentially had upwards of a few thousand fans were unable to purchase seated tickets or gain entry at all.
-With her popularity and high-profile acquaintances, she has been recognized as the first female athlete to become an international celebrity outside of her sport.
+Her biggest matches often sold out, and potentially upwards of a few thousand fans were unable to purchase seated tickets or gain entry at all.
+Due to her popularity and high-profile acquaintances, she is recognized as the first female athlete to become an international celebrity outside of her sport.